🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Monochrome magic: Stick to black, charcoal, and smoky glass ornaments for a sculptural look.

-• Metallic accents: Add hints of gold or brass to warm it up—think matte black + antique gold.
-It creates a warm, elegant contrast.
+• Metallic accents: Add hints of gold or brass to warm it up, think matte black plus antique gold.
+It creates a warm, refined contrast.

 • Soft sparkle: Use warm white micro-LEDs.
 Cool white will feel too blue and clinical.